Catrionamcd/Adventures-of-Alice/README.md

 ## API

 ## Testing
+### Manual Testing
 * Ensure that API is working and that my code is able to access the data in the google sheets.
 I initially tested this by putting two rows of data in the google sheet and printing the data to screen.
 * Test the validation of a player name entered.
 If the player name is not entered, an error message should appear and the user will be prompted for a name again.
 * Test validation against the reponses in the data model.
 If a response is entered by the player other than the responses in the google sheet an error message should display and the player is prompted again with the same question.
 * Test that the correct story content and prompt is appearing for the current step of the game.
 * Make sure that the correct value in the next step is moved into the current step when the player has entered a valid response for that step.
 * If there is data in the output column ensure that the correct output content is printing.
-* Test if the next step is a 'Win' or 'Lose' step that the correct ouptut is printed to the screen.
+* If the next step is a 'Win' or 'Lose' step make sure that the correct ouptut is printed to the screen.
 Also test that the correct accummulated tallies of wins and losses are printed.
-* Ensure that the player is promted to play againif the next step is 'Win' or 'Lose'.
+* Ensure that the player is promted to play again if the next step is 'Win' or 'Lose'.
-* If the data in the data structure is not setup properly, ensure that an informative error message should appear with the step of the game printed on screen.
+* If the data in the data structure is not setup properly, ensure that an informative error message should appear with the current step of the game printed on screen.
-* Test that the flow of the story makes sense, that for each step the next step is a valid, relaistic move.
+* Test that the flow of the story makes sense, that for each step the next step is a valid, realistic move.
+* Used the Google Sheets data as a checklist to test that all of the next steps and outputs were correct and the flow of the game was correct.

 ### Validator Testing